-- The University of Maine is a tobacco-free campus.
+The University of Maine is a tobacco-free campus.
 This policy applies to faculty, staff, students, contractors, vendors, and visitors.
-The use of tobacco and all smoking products is not permitted on any university-owned property, which includes but is not limited to; buildings, university grounds, parking areas, walkways, recreational and sporting facilities, and university-owned vehicles. - Tobacco use includes the possession of any lighted tobacco products, or the use of any type of smokeless tobacco.
-This includes the use of electronic cigarettes. - For more information on tobacco-free campus, please see: http://umaine.edu/tobaccofree/.
+The use of tobacco and all smoking products is not permitted on any university-owned property, which includes but is not limited to; buildings, university grounds, parking areas, walkways, recreational and sporting facilities, and university-owned vehicles.

+- Tobacco use includes the possession of any lighted tobacco products, or the use of any type of smokeless tobacco or nicotine delivery methods.
+This includes the use of electronic cigarettes (ex; vapes, Juuls) and Zyns. - For more information on tobacco-free campus, please see: http://umaine.edu/tobaccofree/.